Lakshmanwadhwani/PDAC_DEG_analysis_Limma_and_Hisat2/README.md

 # PancreaticCancer-RNAseq-Limma-Hisat2 🧬

-## Description
+## Background

+QN-302, a unique compound that interacts with G-quadruplex DNA sequences in cancer-related genes, exhibits remarkable anti-proliferative activity in pancreatic cancer cell lines and significant anti-tumor effects in experimental models.
+Intriguingly, the S100P gene, a specific target of QN-302, harbors 60 potential quadruplex-forming sequences.
+One of these sequences, located within the promoter region, forms a highly stable G-quadruplex in vitro, which is further stabilized by QN-302.
+This interaction leads to the downregulation of S100P gene expression, potentially inhibiting the proliferation and invasiveness of pancreatic cancer cells.

+QN-302 is currently in pre-IND development and is emerging as a promising therapeutic candidate for pancreatic cancer, with its mode of action potentially targeting the S100P promoter G-quadruplex at the transcriptional level.
+Although this hypothesis is supported by compelling evidence, it invites further exploration and validation.

-This repository contains scripts and data files used for a differential expression analysis of RNA-seq data focusing on pancreatic cancer.
-The primary objective is to identify differentially expressed genes between poorly differentiated Pancreatic Ductal Adenocarcinoma (PDAC) and normal pancreatic samples.
-The authors primary focus was to understand the expression of the S100P gene in the context of disease and wild-type and the effects of the naphthalene diimide compound QN-302, which targets G-quadruplex DNA sequences in the promoter regions of cancer-related genes.
-The analysis incorporates the Limma package for differential expression analysis and Hisat2 for RNA sequence alignment.
+To that end, I have set up this GitHub repository, which contains scripts and data files used for a differential expression analysis of RNA-seq data with a specific focus on pancreatic cancer.
+The primary objective of this project is to replicate the original authors' experiment to identify differentially expressed genes between poorly differentiated Pancreatic Ductal Adenocarcinoma (PDAC) and normal pancreatic samples.
+A critical part of this analysis is to explore the expression of the S100P gene in both disease and wild-type states and to observe the impact of QN-302, a naphthalene diimide compound known to target G-quadruplex DNA sequences in cancer-associated genes.

+This replication experiment serves a dual purpose: Firstly, it provides a valuable opportunity to gain hands-on experience with the RNA-seq pipeline development process.
+Secondly, it facilitates the exploration and mapping of differentially expressed genes across varying conditions.
+The tools used in this analysis, such as the Limma package for differential expression and Hisat2 for RNA sequence alignment, further augment this learning experience.
+By replicating the authors' experiment, I aim to enhance my understanding of the RNA-seq pipeline and contribute to the ongoing research into potential novel treatments for pancreatic cancer, such as QN-302."

 ## Workflow 🧰
 ![Workflow Diagram](./image.png)